 Peer Support Program (PSP)

-The PSP involves training M-2, M-3, and M-4 students in active listening, QPR suicide prevention, wellness and health promotion, and biofeedback and relaxation so that they may support their peers, especially M-1 students during the adjustment to medical school.
-Currently, PSP walk-in hours are offered from 5:00-6:15 pm Mon-Thurs.
-A licensed psychologist is still present for consultation if needed.
+The Peer Support Program involves training M-2, M-3, and M-4 students in active listening, QPR suicide prevention, wellness and health promotion, and biofeedback and relaxation so that they may support their peers, especially M-1 students during the adjustment to medical school.
+Check out the current PSP walk-in hours on the Peer Support Page.
+A licensed therapist is still present for consultation if needed.

 Structured Napping and Biofeedback